Alan052918/Leaferentiate/README.md

 - ContentView: main display
 - PhotoLibraryView: presents a sheet on top of main display for selecting from the iOS photos library
-- CameraView: replaces the main display with the camera view
+- CameraView: replaces the main display with the camera view for capturing from camera

 Coordinator